What does ‘Provider of Last Resort’ mean?

 How can I submit a contestable job request?

 There are two channels available to customers to submit a contestable job request.
-The Request of Service Work (ROSW) form is used for service works requests where the applicant has access to Secure Web Forms.
-For all other contestable job requests, use the POLR form .
+A Provider of Last Resort (POLR) form can be emailed to Essential Energy, or a Request of Service Work (ROSW) form can be submitted via Secure Web Forms.
+Generally, only ASPs and electrical contractors will have access to Secure Web Forms, other applicants can use the POLR form.
 Links to the forms are below:

 Customers should not submit either form before contacting a competitive third-party provider (i.e. an ASP) to provide a quote.